Tornado outbreak sequence of March 9–13, 2006: March 13 event

+Paris–Madison–Monroe City, Missouri

+The strongest and deadliest tornado of the outbreak would touchdown southeast of Monroe City, and traveled northeast, parallel to another tornado for about 100 yards before moving independently.
+Shortly after touching down, the tornado demolished two well-built houses, leveling one, near the town of Paris, garnering an F4 rating.
+Some farm buildings were also damaged or destroyed in rural areas of Monroe County.
+A pickup truck was thrown 100 yards into the living room of a house that only had one wall left standing.
+Debris from the leveled house was found a half-mile away.
+The tornado continued east, destroying two mobile homes and damaging two houses.
+Numerous trees were snapped in this area.
+At one point, the circulation split in two, and a double funnel/damage path was observed.
+The tornado destroyed several mobile homes on the west side of Monroe City.
+A church sustained considerable roof and wall damage, and other buildings suffered roof damage as well.
+Despite the extent of the damage, no one was harmed.

 Non–tornadic events

 Quad Cities Area

 Extremely strong winds were recorded throughout northwestern Illinois and eastern Iowa.
 A record wind gust of 107 mph was recorded at the Quad Cities Airport in Moline.
 The wind measurement was verified with backup equipment from the FAA after the main instrument failed.

 The winds, which were equivalent to a strong Category 2 hurricane, caused severe damage to numerous houses, along with countless trees and power lines.
 The damage was reported to have been caused by a microburst.